-In situations where reunification can safely occur on-site, the following areas have been selected to utilize in accordance with the Standard Reunification Method (SRM) best practices for students who attend Click or tap here to enter text. to be reunified with their parent or guardian.
+In situations where reunification can safely occur on-site, the following areas have been selected to utilize in accordance with the Standard Reunification Method (SRM) best practices for students who attend [School] to be reunified with their parent or guardian.
 Regular dismissal processes should not be used in these situations as maintaining student accountability is crucial in an emergency.

-Family Reunification for On-Site Reunification of Click or tap here to enter text.
-Families:
+Family Reunification for On-Site Reunification of [School] Families: